 The scene is the control room of the Intersecting Storage Rings (ISR) on 27 January 1971.
 Kjell Johnsen, leader of the ISR construction team, has just announced successful recording of the first ever interactions from colliding proton beams.
 It was a triumphant moment, not least because the ISR had been an ambitious and highly controversial project, with several years of heated debate preceding its final unanimous approval by the CERN council in June 1965.

 Astronaut Rusty Schweickart’s visit to CERN on 4 June 1969 was a big hit.
 The auditorium was packed, and his talk on The Flight of Apollo 9 and the Future of Space Exploration was screened to other equally crowded rooms around CERN.
 Just three months earlier he had been the Lunar Module pilot on the Apollo 9 mission, which carried out a series of tests in earth orbit paving the way for the landing of the first man on the moon on 20 July.
+The Lunar Excursion Module was the small spacecraft that would separate from the parent capsule in lunar orbit to carry two astronauts down to the surface of the moon and back.

 The CDC 6400 was upgraded to a CDC 6500 in 1969.
 This image, taken on 12 February 1974, shows a general view of the remote input/output station installed in building 112, used for submitting jobs to the CDC 6500 and 6600.
 The card reader on the left and the line printer on the right are operated by programmers on a self-service basis.